Ted Galdi: Bestselling Author

 1 Comment

-Paid Traffic - How To Boost Online Sales
+How To Boost Book Sales With Paid Traffic

-Are you hoping to increase online sales for your business?
-Paid traffic - ie, online ads - is a powerful tool.
+Are you an author hoping to increase online sales of your books?
+Paid traffic is a powerful tool.
 Unlike organic traffic, which can take several months to kick in, paid traffic can start working the day you turn it on.
-However, unless you know how to properly use paid traffic within a broader marketing funnel, you're at risk of spending a lot of money, without getting sales in return.
 In this article, I give you tips on how to run paid traffic for strong results.

 Paid traffic - Ted Galdi